d-ghale/easyDataScience/README.md

 # easyDataScience

-This package is an attempt to perform data exploration performed commonly during the initial phase any data science project.
+This package is an attempt to perform data exploration performed commonly during the initial phase any data science project in easily readable and interpretable format.

 The first thing we do when we get data is calculate basic statistics like mean, median, max to get a sense of what data we are looking at. summary() function is only useful for numeric and logical type variables since we cannot compute mean, median, etc. on character and logical variables.
 Also the functions' output is not in a tidy format.
 Therefore I built several functions to end up with a tidier summary of data (transform each variable as a row and each type of statistics as a column with its corresponding value).